codingarista/usb-device-validator/README.md

-# USB Auto Checker
+# USB Device Validator

-Python Automatic USB Testing Tool
+USB Device Validator is a Python-based tool for monitoring and validating USB devices.

 ---